topo/mobile/README.md

 -   [0.1.3] Service worker, load when offline; Custom UI (sections and social links)
 -   [0.1.4] Remove he.js, too heavy
--   [0.1.5] Prevent https requests and separate ui categories to all categories
+-   [0.1.5] Images : ensure that all images are https, otherwise don't show them 👍  + update categories to all categories or ui categories
+-   [0.1.6] Add previous post button 👍  Change all images to svg components (see src/components/icons.js) 👍
+-   [0.1.7] Show status when offline 👍

 * * *